 9. Teamwork makes the dream work

 Aim to build real, lasting relationships with your own sales reps, because after all, you are a team.
 Like any great team – Batman and Robin, Scooby-Doo and Shaggy – our SDRs and their sales reps build trust, work cohesively, and support each other.
+They map accounts and buying units together, communicate regularly, and share contacts to connect with the next prospect.

 10. The art of human touch